-A person that supplies aircraft maintenance and repair services must establish an office in Korea.
-(2)
+A person that supplies aircraft maintenance and repair

-(2) For greater certainty, an establishment of office in Korea is not required to supply maintenance and repair services for a Korean aircraft in the territory of the other Party.
+2 For greater certainty, an establishment of office in Korea is not required to supply maintenance and repair services for a Korean aircraft in the territory of the other Party.

 34. Sector: Education Services - Higher Education